Het-Broeker-Huis/broekerhuis-website/content/visit/things-to-do-countryside-amsterdam.md

 title: Explore Broek in Waterland
 titleComponent: h2
 ---
-You don’t need a tour guide to enjoy Broek in Waterland.
-Just good shoes or a bike.

-:br

-### Wander the village

-Cross wooden bridges.
-Peek into pastel gardens.
-Hear your own footsteps for the first time in days.
-Broek moves slow, and so will you.

-:br

-### Bike the Waterland route

-Flat, scenic, and quiet.
-Ride past cows, dykes and tiny villages like Zuiderwoude and Ransdorp.
-Stop for an apple or a beer – and return to Broek with a sun-flushed face, muddy shoes and an appetite for dinner.

-No tickets.
-No queues.
-Just go.

 #image
 ![Het Broeker Huis is located on a street woth the most beautiful heritage buildings in Broek in Waterland](/COLLAGES/TINYFIED_COLLAGES/red-blue-house-in-shadow-overhanging-trees-broeker-huis)
 ::